Degree conditions forcing directed cycles: Introduction

-One of the natural ways to tackle \conjref{conj:main} is to consider its asymptotic relaxation, i.e., adding an extra $\eps n$ term to the minimum semidegree assumption, where $\eps > 0$ is arbitrary small.
-In~\cite{KelKO10}, Kelly, K\"uhn and Osthus proved \conjref{conj:main} asymptotically for $k \in \{4,5\}$ with an additional assumption on the cycle-lengths.
-Specifically, they assumed $\ell \ge 42$ and $\ell\ge2556$ for $k=4$ and $k=5$, respectively.
-This was extended by K\"uhn, Osthus and Piguet~\cite{KuhOP13} to an asymptotic version of \conjref{conj:main} for any $k \ge 7$ and $\ell \ge 10^7k^6$.
+One of the natural ways to tackle \conjref{conj:main} is to consider its asymptotic relaxation, that is, adding an extra $o(n)$ term to the minimum semidegree assumption.
+In~\cite{KelKO10}, Kelly, K\"uhn, and Osthus proved \conjref{conj:main} asymptotically for $k \in \{4,5\}$ with an additional assumption on the cycle lengths.
+Specifically, they assumed $\ell \ge 42$ and $\ell\ge2556$ when $k=4$ and $k=5$, respectively.
+This was later extended by K\"uhn, Osthus, and Piguet~\cite{KuhOP13} to an asymptotic version of \conjref{conj:main} for any $k \ge 7$ and $\ell \ge 10^7k^6$.